Sazid60/In-Depth-Mongodb-Queries/Readme.md

 db.waaa.find({ age: { $gte: 18, $lte: 30 } }, { age: 1 }).sort({ age: 1 });
 ```

-- We can match multiple filed using implicit add as well
+- We can match multiple fields using implicit and as well

 ```javascript
 db.waaa